Special-edition eBook - How to plan, execute, measure, and analyze your digital marketing campaigns.

 You’ve moved on from crazy ideas, and now it’s time to formalize your marketing plan.

-You’ve outlined your target markets and bring the six Ps into play: product, price, people, promotion, place, and positioning.
+You’ve outlined your target markets and brought the four Ps into play - product, price, people, promotion.

 It’s not uncommon for digital marketers to be so reactive, that we run out of time to be proactive.
 But, it’s imperative that we find time to plan campaigns to enable us to achieve maximum profit and sustainability.

 Internal strengths and weaknesses identified, external opportunities and threats recognized, you can now build a strategy that plays on your strengths, and minimizes your weaknesses.

 Identify your assets

 What assets do you currently have that you can use to make your campaigns work?
 These are strengths, so refer back to your SWOT analysis for inspiration.

 - Social media channels